hiroxpepe/exmpmgnl/README.md

 # exmpmgnl (c) by examproject

 ### What's this?
-a cms based project using magnolia cms.
+A cms based project using [Magnolia CMS](http://www.magnolia-cms.com/magnolia-cms.html).

 ### How to run at the local?
 You will need to get [Apache Maven](http://maven.apache.org/).